At least 8 killed in shootings at 3 Atlanta-area spas, suspect in custody | WSGW 790 AM & 100.5 FM

 Later, three people were shot and killed at Gold Spa on Piedmont Road in Atlanta.
 While officers were responding to the scene, they received another call for a shooting across the street at Aromatherapy Spa, where they found another person who had been shot and killed.

-Atlanta Police Chief Rodney Bryant said all four victims from the Piedmont Road shootings were female.
+Atlanta Police Chief Rodney Bryant said all four victims from the Piedmont Road shootings were female and “appear to be Asian.”

+The South Korean Foreign Ministry confirmed to CBS News that at least four of the eight victims were of Korean descent.

 Cherokee County Police identified Robert Aaron Long, 21, of Woodstock, as a suspect in the Young’s Asian Massage shooting.
 Long was taken into custody Tuesday night in Crisp County, Georgia.